SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

-SC Joystick Mapper V 2.7 - Build 33
+SC Joystick Mapper V 2.8 - Build 34 BETA
-(c) Cassini, StandardToaster - 13-November-2014
+(c) Cassini, StandardToaster - 18-November-2014

 Contains 9 files:

-SCJMapper.exe                The program (V2.7)
+SCJMapper.exe                The program (V2.8 BETA)
-SCJMapper.exe.config         Program config (V2.7)               - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file
+SCJMapper.exe.config         Program config (V2.8)               - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file